 Parental substance misuse

-Not all parents who drink or take drugs damage their children, but studies highlight that children living in such family circumstances can often be at higher risk of harm, neglect, exploitation, poorer mental health and life chances.
+Not all parents who drink or take drugs damage their children, but studies highlight that children and young people living in such family circumstances can often be at higher risk of harm, neglect, exploitation, poorer mental health and life chances.

 Parenting can be compromised in a range of ways including:

-- The need for drugs/alcohol eclipsing children’s needs for routine, interaction, responsiveness, love and safety – leading to children feeling unimportant.
+- the need for drugs or alcohol eclipsing a child or young person’s need for routine, interaction, responsiveness, love and safety – leading to them feeling unimportant

-- Children absorbing their parents’ unhealthy coping strategies for stressful situations.
+- children and young people absorbing their parents’ unhealthy coping strategies for stressful situations

-Children whose parents misuse drugs or alcohol are more likely to:
+Children and young people whose parents misuse drugs or alcohol may:

 They may also:

-The likelihood of these children developing mental health problems will depend on how much there are other protective factors in their lives which buffer them from the effects of the risks they are exposed to.
+The likelihood of these children or young people developing mental health problems will depend on how much there are other protective factors in their lives which buffer them from the effects of the risks they are exposed to.

-Many challenges faced by children affected by parental substance misuse are similar to those experienced by other vulnerable children and young people.
-Actions schools can take include:
+Many challenges faced by children and young people affected by parental substance misuse are similar to those experienced by other vulnerable children and young people.
+Actions schools and colleges can take include:

-- Ensure that your school has wellbeing programmes or curriculum-linked activity in place to develop children’s social and emotional skills – with these skills being further developed across the curriculum.
+- Ensure that your school/college has wellbeing programmes or curriculum-linked activity in place to develop pupils’ social and emotional skills – with these skills being further developed across the curriculum.

-- Develop positive relationships in the classroom/school built on trust, safety and security, promote pupil wellbeing and provide the protective benefit of a strong relationship with a healthy adult.
+- Develop positive relationships in the classroom and school/college built on trust, safety and security.

-- Be alert and curious about children’s behaviour in the classroom as well as noticing how parents are engaging with the school and with children during routine daily contacts.
+- Be alert and curious about children and young people’s behaviour in the classroom, as well as noticing how parents are engaging with the school and with their children during routine contacts.

-- Children whose parents misuse drugs and alcohol may benefit from further help (e.g. pastoral support, counselling or community support).
+- Children and young people whose parents misuse drugs and alcohol may benefit from further help (e.g. pastoral support, counselling or community support).

 - Develop good relationships with parents, seizing every opportunity to help them help their child.
 Explore strengths and assets in the family rather than just focusing on problems.